 Cellular communication between bacteria, including mechanisms and biology of contact-dependent growth inhibition; epigenetic gene regulatory mechanisms.

-Microbial pathogenesis; innate and adaptive immune responses to infection; vaccine development.
+Microbial pathogenesis; innate and adaptive immune responses to infection; microbial sepsis; vaccine and antimicrobial development.

 Bio-inspired catalytic nanofabrication, tunable photonic materials and dynamic self-assembly.
 Applications to semiconductors, high-power batteries, electro-optics, IR and solar energy.

-Molecular and genetic control of development in the nematode C. elegans; regulation of programmed cell death; mechanisms of tumorigenesis.
+Regulation of development and differentiation; regulation of programmed cell death and cell division; mechanisms of tumorigenesis.

 Antiviral innate immunity and interferon action, with focus on the roles of double-stranded RNA in translational control by the PKR kinase and A-to-I RNA editing by the ADAR1 deaminase.